 We regret that no refund will be made once course materials are sent.
-Any replacement must be conveyed to the organizer in writing at least one month prior to the course.
+Any replacement must be communicated in writing 4 weeks before course date.

-The organizer reserves the right to cancel the workshop and fully refund the participants should unforeseen circumstances necessitate it.
+The organizer reserves the right to cancel the workshop should unforeseen circumstances necessitate it.
 TTSH Trauma Service accepts no responsibility for covering airfare, hotel or other costs incurred by the registrant.